For Immediate Release

 Deadline for Application March 9

-“We’re reaching out to innovators, non-traditional partners, and industry for solutions to global homeland security challenges,” said DHS Deputy Under Secretary for Science and Technology, Dr. Robert Griffin, a former first responder.
+“We’re reaching out to innovators, non-traditional partners, and industry for solutions to global homeland security challenges,” said DHS Deputy Under Secretary for S&T, Dr. Robert Griffin, a former first responder.
 “We’re looking to mobilize the innovation community to help us ensure our first responders are poised now for whatever threats and environments the future may bring.”

 The Israel-U.S. Binational Industrial Research and Development (BIRD) Foundation manages the program on behalf of the two nations, and issued an initial Call for Proposals last December inviting U.S. and Israeli companies to submit joint collaborative projects in the field of NextGen First Responder Technologies based on current critical capability gaps.